-Livingstone Zambia might just be my favourite place in Africa.
+Livingstone in Zambia is my favourite place in Africa.

-It’s the place where I started my Africa travels and where I worked as a guide.
+It’s the place where I started my Africa travels (back in 2009) and where I worked as a tour guide (in 2012).
 It’s a place full of culture and natural beauty.
 It’s the home of Victoria Falls.
 It’s even known as the ‘Adventure Capital of Africa’ due to the number of adrenaline pumping activities on offer.

 Whether you are passing through of staying for a while, my comprehensive guide should make sure that you have a safe, fun, cultural and unforgettable trip of a lifetime!

 Livingstone, is named after David Livingstone, thought to be the first European to set eyes on the Victoria Falls which lie just a few kilometres awy from the town.
 In describing their beauty in a letter back home he wrote:

 “No one can imagine the beauty of the view from anything witnessed in England.
 It had never been seen before by European eyes; but scenes so lovely must have been gazed upon by angels in their flight.”